Norwegian Current: Global climate change

-The 1990s were an exceptional decade for interannual climate variations in Norway.
+The 1990s was an exceptional decade for interannual climate variations in Norway.

 The temperatures were, on average, warmer, producing wet, warm winters and hot summers in Norway.
 This has led to increased precipitation extremes, and changes in fish stocks.

 Increased atmospheric temperatures due to global climate change cause strong south westerly winds to pile water up along the Norwegian coast.
 The pressure difference creates storm surges that have increased coastal flooding in recent years.

 Temperatures have also been rising in the deep layers of Norwegian coastal waters.

 Increasing temperatures cause a decrease in sea ice that is supplying the Norwegian Sea with greater amounts of freshwater and lowering the salinities overall.

 This decrease in salinity could cause changes in the rate at which (Arctic) bottom water form (through the process of sea ice formation and the sinking of the highly saline by-product excluded when sea ice forms).
 If the rate of the formation of (Arctic) bottom water is slowed, then the entire inward flow of the North Atlantic Drift to the Arctic Ocean may be slowed down.

 Additionally, increased warming of the North Atlantic Drift is a much larger contributor to the inhibition of formation of sea ice in the Arctic, than the contribution from the Norwegian Coastal Current.
 Hence, the impact of the Norwegian Coastal Current on climate change is relatively small.